 First, we’re talking about the La Passacaglia Quilt pattern from the book Millefiori Quilts, which features 19 of Willyne Hammerstein’s quilts.

-The Italian does a great job of describing the style: millefiori is a combination of the words “mille” (thousand) and “fiori” (flowers).
+All that Italian actually does a great job of describing the style: millefiori is a combination of the words “mille” (thousand) and “fiori” (flowers).
+Certainly the concept of a thousand flowers applies to the La Passacaglia, which has many rosettes/flowers making up the quilt.
 Passacaglia comes from the Spanish “pasar” (to walk) and “calle” (street).
 Think walking or dancing down the street—perfectly appropriate if you imagine winding, cobbled lanes and compare that against the many curves in the quilt.

 Instructions in Millefiori Quilts are for machine piecing the quilts.
 However, if you’ve ever done a Y-seam, you can understand why a majority of people are choosing the English Paper Piecing (EPP) method instead.